itucsdb1513/itucsdb1513/docs/user/Ahmet Gulum.rst

 Find Benefit
 ------------

-The benefit can be searched by typing name of it which the user wants to display.
+A benefit can be searched by typing name of it which the user wants to display.
 After the name is typed into the field, the "Find Benefit" button should be clicked to perform the action.
 Search results will be shown below of the benefits page under the search results 1.